 There are two main types of hormone replacement therapy.
 One is oral and transdermal, meaning it’s applied through the skin.
 Some people may use both types of Hormone Replacement Therapy at different times throughout their treatment plan.

-Oral Hormone Replacement Therapy, otherwise known as estrogen pills, is one kind of HRT.
+Oral Hormone Replacement Therapy, or estrogen pills, is one kind of HRT.
 These are also known as birth control for pre-menopausal women.

 At American Medical Wellness, we will help all our patients pick the right hormone replacement therapy.
 We will assess your immediate needs and help you on your journey to healthier living with an added boosted immune system, even during menopause.